synacktiv/bip/README.rst

 ``BipPluginManager``.
 Each plugin is identified by its class name and those should be unique.
 Bip can be used with standard plugin but most of the ``bip.gui`` implementation is linked to the use of ``BipPlugin``.
-For more information about plugins and internals see TODO.
+For more information about plugins and internals see the `documentation <https://synacktiv.github.io/bip/build/html/gui/plugin.html#gui-plugins>`_.

 Here is a simple plugin example: